 PSTR vs. PRMR

 PSTR (PeakShares Sector Rotation ETF) and PRMR (PeakShares RMR Prime Equity ETF) are both exchange-traded funds - PSTR is a Derivative Income fund actively managed by PeakShares, while PRMR is a Large Cap Blend Equities fund actively managed by PeakShares.
 Both are actively managed.
-Their correlation of 0.89 suggests significant overlap in exposure.
+A 0.77 correlation means they provide meaningful diversification when combined.
 PSTR charges 1.07%/yr vs 1.05%/yr for PRMR.

 Performance